10 Reasons to Go on An Italian River Cruise

 What Do River Cruises Around Italy Entail?

-Anyone who’s discovered the sheer pleasure of luxury barge cruising knows just how wonderful it is to meander sedately along pristine rivers and canals, watching the picturesque scenery drift by.
-But if you’ve yet to experience a cruise in Italy like this, you’re in for an absolute treat.
-Not only do you get the benefits of the abovementioned slow pace (no running for buses or trains, or queuing up for tickets), you can also enjoy a host of well-planned shore excursions to take in the culture and history of the towns and villages through which you’ll pass.
-Add to that the fact that you get to see so many lesser-known, off-the-beaten-track places as you cruise Italy.
-You really do feel like you’re getting to see the authentic soul of this wonderfully warm-hearted country.
+Anyone who’s discovered the sheer pleasure of luxury river cruising knows how wonderful it is to meander sedately along pristine rivers and canals, watching the picturesque scenery drift by.
+But if you’ve yet to experience Italy like this, you’re in for an absolute treat.
+Not only do you get the benefits of the slow pace, but you can also enjoy a host of well-planned shore excursions to take in the culture and history of the towns and villages you’ll pass through.

-Venice, the surrounding provinces, and the Po Valley are gems that you have to see on your cruise to Italy.
+Venice, the surrounding provinces, and the Po Valley are gems that you have to see on your cruise in Italy.
 Traditional Venetian cuisine is a particular highlight, with delicious seafood sourced locally from the lagoons.
 Of course, you must sample all of the delicacies you’d associate with a trip to Italy, the cheeses, lavish desserts, and mouthwatering pasta dishes.

 Italy Waterways Map